awsdocs/amazon-kendra-developer-guide/doc_source/data-source-servicenow.md

 # Using a ServiceNow data source<a name="data-source-servicenow"></a>

-Amazon Kendra can connect to your ServiceNow instance that contains a knowledge base and service catalog to provide an index of its contents\.
+Amazon Kendra can connect to your ServiceNow instance that contains a public knowledge base and service catalog to provide an index of its contents\.
 For a walkthrough of creating a ServiceNow data source, see [Getting started with a ServiceNow data source \(Console\)](getting-started-servicenow.md)\.

 When you use Amazon Kendra to index a ServiceNow instance, you choose the instance to index and whether to index a public knowledge base, a public service catalog, or both\.
 You can optionally provide inclusion and exclusion patterns for document attachments stored in the knowledge base or service catalog\.

-Amazon Kendra indexes only knowledge bases and service catalogs marked as public in your ServiceNow instance\.
-A knowledge base must have the public role under **Can Read** and **Cannot Read** must be null or not set
+For public knowledge bases in your ServiceNow instance, Amazon Kendra indexes only public articles\.
+A knowledge base must have the public role under **Can Read**, and **Cannot Read** must be null or not set

 You also must provide Amazon Kendra with the credentials for an administrative user for your ServiceNow instance\.